numpy/numpy/doc/source/reference/arrays.nditer.rst

 When adding the 'out' parameter, we have to explicitly provide those flags, because if someone passes in an array as 'out', the iterator will default to 'readonly', and our inner loop would fail.
+The reason 'readonly' is the default for input arrays is to prevent confusion about unintentionally triggering a reduction operation.
+If the default were 'readwrite', any broadcasting operation would also trigger a reduction, a topic which is covered later in this document.

 While we're at it, let's also introduce the 'no_broadcast' flag, which will prevent the output from being broadcast.
 This is important, because